Read our practical briefing on attending COP26, including information on accreditation, vaccinations, events and visas, here.

-The COP26 Homestay Network is an environmentally-friendly and affordable accommodation project for the UN Climate Conference in November 2021.
-It matches hosts across the central belt of Scotland with guests coming to COP26 from all over the world.
+Sign up to the COP26 Homestay Network, an environmentally-friendly and affordable accommodation project for the UN Climate Conference in November 2021.
+The online platform matches hosts across the central belt of Scotland with guests needing a place to stay at COP26.

 You can get to Glasgow from across the UK using trains and buses.
 Trains can be booked to Glasgow Central or Queens Street from anywhere across the UK using the National Rail site.
 Though the UK has fairly good railway infrastructure, privatisation in the 1980s means that train fares are now expensive.
 It can be a good idea to book trains in advance because this is often much cheaper than paying on the day, and for the cheapest tickets use this ticket splitting website